0xPolygonZero/zk_evm/README.md

 * [evm_arithmetization](./evm_arithmetization/README.md): Defines all the STARK constraints and recursive circuits to generate succinct proofs of EVM execution.
 It uses starky and plonky2 as proving backend: https://github.com/0xPolygonZero/plonky2.

-* [proof_gen](./proof_gen/README.md): A convenience library for generating proofs from inputs in Intermediate Representation (IR) format.
+* [proof_gen](./proof_gen/README.md): A convenience library for generating proofs from inputs already in Intermediate Representation (IR) format.

 ## Documentation

-Although documentation is still at its early stage and being currently worked on, useful material can be found in the [docs](./docs/) section, including:
+Documentation is still incomplete and will be improved over time, a lot of useful material can be found in the [docs](./docs/) section, including:

 * [sequence diagrams](./docs/usage_seq_diagrams.md) for the proof generation flow